 The typical asking rate per listing is in the $40's per square foot per year.
-The Cascade region is seeing a a rise in rates.
-In the last 3 months, the median rate increased $4 per sqft per year.
-That's a 10% increase in rent.
+The Cascade submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $48 per sqft per year.

-Compared to the rest of the Seattle Metropolitan Area market, the Cascade submarket has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Cascade submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 28 listings have been listed, which means new availabilities might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 18% of the office spaces in the Cascade are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 28 listings have been listed, which means leases might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 57% of the available space in the Cascade are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 11,150 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are close to 5 floors.
-Most buildings in this region were built in 1984 and are Class A.
+Even though the median size is 4,520 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are around 5 stories.
+Most buildings in this market were built in 1980 and are Class A.

 A large portion of this region is residential, but there's plenty of office_space.
 Education is the dominant industry in this region.
 Most of the occupants of Cascade work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.